VAT in the Netherlands: Rates, Registration, and Compliance Guidelines

 Local Businesses

 The Netherlands has no mandatory business-to-business (B2B) or business-to-consumer (B2C) e-invoicing rules.
 Businesses can opt to follow B2B e-invoicing rules voluntarily.
-In contrast, businesses conducting activities with the government should issue e-invoices regarding all business-to-government (B2G) transactions.
+In contrast, businesses conducting activities with the government must issue e-invoices regarding all business-to-government (B2G) transactions.

 Non-Resident Businesses